cfrank95/CFrank95.github.io/README.md

 # cfrank95.github.io
-Major edits include rearranging site layout to grid.
+Major edits include rearranging site layout to grid, then again out of grid.
 Personal portfolio started in 09/2018